 The next year, Ruth gave birth to the couple’s first child, a daughter named Jane.

 In the autumn of 1956, Ruth enrolled in Harvard Law School.
 She was one of nine women in a class of around 500.
 One day the Dean of Harvard Law asked Ginsburg, along with the rest of the female law students, “How do you justify taking a spot from a qualified man?”

 Undeterred, Ruth continued to study hard and she eventually made it onto the prestigious Harvard Law Review.

 Later, Ruth would transfer to Columbia Law School and become the first woman to be on both the Harvard Law Review and the Columbia Law Review.
-Today, she is one of the most powerful and esteemed women in America.
+Eventually, she become one of the most powerful and esteemed women in the United States.

 But her early life wasn’t all smooth-sailing.